GregoriaRamirez/gregoriaramirez.github.io/artifact-algorithms.md

 ---
 ![Dropdown Color Selected](/assets/DropdownColorselected.png)

-This screenshot shows the table results updating after the color filter is applied using the dropdown.
+This screenshot applies to both Snippet 1 and Snippet 2.
+It shows how the table updates when a color filter is applied (Snippet 1) and how the chart updates based on that filtered data (Snippet 2).

 ---